 Dr Andrew Currie leads a collaborative team of clinicians, veterinarians and medical researchers invested in finding new and better ways to diagnose, treat and prevent sepsis in newborns, adults and companion animals.

 Associate Professor Khurshid Alam leads a group in the field of health economics and health care financing research in Murdoch where they conduct cost-effectiveness and cost-benefit analysis to examine value for money (VfM) and resource-allocation for clinical, laboratory and public health interventions.

-Skin Integrity Research Group led by Dr Kylie Sandy-Hodgetts research focuses on the clinical prevention and early identification of surgical wound complications such as surgical site infection and surgical wound dehiscence.
+Skin Integrity Research Group led by Associate Professor Kylie Sandy-Hodgetts research focuses on the clinical prevention and early identification of surgical wound complications such as surgical site infection and surgical wound dehiscence.
 The programme includes Phase 1-IV clinical trials, comparative effectiveness studies, validation of diagnostic methods for identification and classification of wound infection, and the development of AI tools to predict at risk patient groups.

 Professor Anthony Akkari

 Professor Akkari is a pharmacogeneticist and neuromuscular geneticist with 28 years research experience in Australia and the US.
 He leads his dually based research group at CMMIT and the Perron Institute in developing new strategic approaches to identifying genetic mechanisms and mutations in neurological diseases, with the aim of developing new and personalised treatments for motor neurone disease.

 Associate Professor Rakesh Veedu